Eden-06/gsresearch/README.md

 1. Create a gsresearch folder you use as a base for your projects
 2. Clone the [bibfilter repository](https://github.com/Eden-06/bibfilter) to that folder
-3. Clone this repository to that folder as well
+3. Clone this repository to that folder, as well
-4.
+4. Copy the various scripts depending on your use into the desired folder

 Tool Belt
 ---------